 BOOK TOOLS & MORE TO EXPLORE

 GoodReads is a great place to share reviews and ratings with your friends and look for ideas for what to read next.
-Follow your friends, find out what they’re reading, check book reviews and recommendations from the whole GoodReads community.
+Follow your friends and find out what they’re reading.
+Check book reviews and recommendations from the whole GoodReads community.
 Create lists of books, organize what you’ve read into personalized virtual bookshelves, join discussion groups, create a discussion group for your library or a club.
 Connect with authors, book giveaways, join reading challenges.
 Create widgets with book suggestions to place on your website.

 - Lots of discussion groups for schools, libraries and specific classes.
 Search through the Discussions section for examples relevant to your work.